 What makes the WaldoWed experience unique for your guests is that they not only can have pictures sent directly to their phones, but they can also contribute to the wedding photo album.
 By using your QR code or SMS code, your guests can upload pictures they take during the ceremony or reception quickly and easily.
 This way, you can experience your wedding day from multiple angles, and you can see endearing candid shots of your loved ones.

 While you likely won’t trust your friends and family to take all the pictures at your wedding, allowing them to upload photos from their phones with the Waldo Photo app will provide you with a unique way to remember the special day.

-Even though they aren’t handwritten, your WaldoWed Gold or Platinum wedding photo gallery comes with 25-50 thank you cards that you can personalize for each person with your favorite pictures from the wedding.
+Need help handling all of those Thank You cards?
+We’ve got you covered with Waldograms!
+Upload your contacts and we will handle delivery and postage.
 Plus, your guests get the pictures they care about the most delivered straight to their phones with Waldo’s smart face-tagging technology that is able to match the guest with their pictures.
 (Don’t worry, you get all of the pictures.)

 When sharing your wedding pictures with your guests, you will have a lot of options.
 Every platform offers a different experience for its audience, so you should consider how you plan to share on each.
 It can be helpful to use a combination of platforms to ensure that you can reach all of your guests.
 Using a platform like the Waldo Photos app is a great way to efficiently sort and share your wedding pictures with your guests.
 Plus, you can use the time you save to practice your handwriting for those special cards!
 Give Create your free WaldoWed account today to get started on your wedding album.